Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 *Requirements*:
 * Caller MUST be authorized, either as the AVS itself or an admin/appointee (see [`PermissionController.md`](../permissions/PermissionController.md))
-* AVS MUST have registered metadata
+* AVS MUST have registered metadata via calling `updateAVSMetadataURI`
 * For each `CreateSetParams` element:
     * Each `params.operatorSetId` MUST NOT already exist in `_operatorSets[avs]`